Marlborough, New Hampshire: History

 First granted as "Monadnock No. 5" in 1752 by Governor Benning Wentworth, this was one of the fort towns originally known only by a number.
 Lots were drawn in 1762 and first settled two years later.
 The town was at one time called "Oxford", then "New Marlborough", but was incorporated in 1776 as Marlborough.
 Many of the settlers were from Marlborough, Massachusetts, which had been named for John Churchill, 1st Duke of Marlborough, in the late 17th century.
 Land was set off in 1815 to create the town of Troy.

 There was once an important granite industry here.
 Stone from Marlborough quarries was used in buildings in Boston, at the College of the Holy Cross in Worcester, Massachusetts, and locally in the Frost Free Library.
 Blankets and wooden-ware, including toys, have been manufactured in Marlborough as well.

 Geography

 According to the United States Census Bureau, the town has a total area of 53.5 km2, of which 52.9 km2 are land and 0.6 km2 are water, comprising 1.13% of the town.
-Marlborough is drained by Minnewawa Brook, a west-flowing tributary of the Ashuelot River and part of the Connecticut River watershed.
-The town's highest point is near its southeast corner, on the side of Bigelow Hill, where the elevation reaches 1516 ft above sea level.
+Marlborough is drained by Minnewawa Brook, a westward-flowing tributary of the Ashuelot River and part of the Connecticut River watershed.
+The town's highest point is near its southeastern corner, on the side of Bigelow Hill, where the elevation reaches 1516 ft above sea level.

 Marlborough is served by state routes 101 and 124.